SecretFoundation/SNIPs/SNIP-20.md

 Secret-20 tokens may want to enforce constant length messages to avoid leaking data.
 To support this functionality, an optional _padding_ field may be sent with ANY of the messages in this spec.
 Contracts and Clients MUST ignore this field if sent, either in the request or response fields

+## Responses

+TBD - Not sure what the Cosmos/Cosmwasm standard here is, but I don't see a reason to deviate from it here

+Unless specified otherwise, all message responses will be in key-values under the `log` field of the Cosmos message.

+Unless specified otherwise, all query responses will be JSON encoded in the `data` field of the Cosmos query response.

 # Sections

 # Base